 =- back to main menu -=

--a page where I talk about playing classical guitar-
+-a page where I share my love for the classical guitar-

-On a typical day I’ll play around between an hour or two, sometimes more but usually only if I’ve been skipping a few days or am trying to learn something new.
+On a typical day I’ll try and practice around between an hour or two, sometimes more.

 Bourré (BWM1002) arr. by Francisco Tárrega